Chapter 4: Splitting by Condition

 Editing Workflow diagram

 When you added the flow arrow it created a branch, so the destination of the token depends on the supervisor approving or rejecting it.
-“Approve” and “Reject” are the names of the button labels displayed at the bottom of the task processing form.
+“Approve” and “Reject” along the arrows are also the names of the button labels displayed at the bottom of the task processing form.
 Since they are not displayed immediately after adding the flow let’s set the button labels.

 Setting up the button labels